 Her research interests include institutional language in both spoken and written discourse and blended learning.
 Rania is currently working on a project to integrate blended learning with L2 writing classes.
 She is particularly interested in investigating the quality of written work produced after exposure to multimodal material.

 Rania’s 25 years of work experience includes English language teaching, syllabus design and running private language institutions in Greece.
 She has also worked as a translator and proof-reader for the Prefecture of Achaia, Greece.
-Rania has recently written grammar books for beginner classes.
+Rania works as an EAP tutor in summer pre-sessional courses at Nottingham University, UK.
+She was a proposal reviewer for the 2018 and 2019 TESOL International Convention and an official reviewer for the TESOL 2020 Doctoral Student Forum.

-She is a member of several research centers and groups, such as the Canadian Association of Applied Linguists, a Peer Mentor for the Journal of Belonging, Identity, Language, and Diversity (J-BILD), and TESOL Greece.
+She is a member of several research centers and groups, such as the Canadian Association of Applied Linguists, a Peer Mentor for the Journal of Belonging, Identity, Language, and Diversity (J-BILD), BALEAP, TESOL International, and TESOL Greece.